Boryspil: History

 The settlement is first mentioned in 1015 in connection with the internecine wars of 1015–1019, and later, in the 12th century, as part of the Kyivan Rus (Ruthenia).
 Sometime after the Mongol invasion, most of the Ruthenian territory belonged to the Grand Duchy of Lithuania.
 The site of the settlement belonged to the King's translator Soltan Albiyevich who in 1508 sold it to the Kyiv Saint Nicholas Hermitage.
 It is believed that it was then when the settlement received its modern name.

 After the Union of Lublin, the southern regions of the Grand Duchy of Lithuania were passed over to the Polish Crown and in 1590 on decision of the Sejm of the Polish–Lithuanian Commonwealth, the settlement was given to Wojtech Czonowicki, a senior of the Registered Cossacks, who later participated in the Kosiński uprising.
 In 1596 the Polish King Sigismund III Vasa transformed the town into a royal estate and there was formed the Boryspol starostwo.
 Later the same year it was granted the Magdeburg rights (or possibly Lübeck law) and in the town was built a ratusz.
 The Boryspil town's coat of arms contained an image of Saint Stanislav (see Stanislaus of Szczepanów).
 With extinguishing the Nalyvaiko Uprising, the Boryspil starostwo was passed to Stanisław Żółkiewski and stayed as the Żółkiewski's family estate until the 1648 Khmelnytsky Uprising.

-On 14 January 1752 the Hetman of Little Russia Kyrylo Rozumovsky has given the town in eternal possession to his brother-in-law Kyiv Colonel Yukhym Darahan.
+On 14 January 1752 the Hetman of Little Russia Kyrylo Rozumovsky gave the town in eternal possession of his brother-in-law Kyiv Colonel Yukhym Darahan.

-On 2 June 1920 at the Battle of Boryspil Polish-Ukrainian Army defeated the Red Army.
+During the Anti-Hetman Uprising, Trypillia division of Otaman Zeleny fought a battle against the Hetmanate forces at Boryspil.
+In the following years it was a site of rebel activities against the Bolsheviks.
+On 2 June 1920 during the Battle of Boryspil Polish-Ukrainian forces defeated the Red Army.

-Later in 1920 in the town was established the Soviet regime.
-There were created four collective farms (kolhoz): "Shevchenko Memorial", "Kirov Memorial", "Sickle and Mallet", "Victory".
+Later in 1920, Soviet regime was established in the city.
+Four collective farms (kolhoz) were created: "Shevchenko Memorial", "Kirov Memorial", "Sickle and Mallet", "Victory".

-The town suffered greatly during the Soviet organized Holodomor when between 1 January 1933 to 1 January 1934 only by official data perished 5,739 among which 266 were infants (less than a year old).
+The town suffered greatly during the Soviet organized Holodomor when between 1 January 1933 to 1 January 1934, when according to official data 5,739 people, among them 266 infants younger than one year old, perished.

 During World War II, Boryspil was occupied by the German Army from September 23, 1941 to September 23, 1943.
 Fierce battles were fought around the city during its capture and liberation.
 During the Nazi occupation, the airfield of the modern Boryspil International Airport was used as a camp for prisoners of war.

 In 1956 Boryspil was officially granted the city status.
 Currently the city is home to the country's main and biggest airport, Boryspil International Airport (international code KBP) and some minor industry.

 Prior to the country-wide administrative reform of 17 July 2020, Boryspil was incorporated as a city of oblast significance, and was not part of Boryspil Raion, even though the administrative centre of the raion was located there.